My Unique Approach: Bioindividual, Functional, and Truly Holistic Healing

-What is Holistic Healing?
+What is Holistic Healing, Really?

-Holistic health takes into account all the parts of you because they are all connected and influence one another.
+True holistic health takes into account all the parts of you because they are all connected and influence one another.

-Your emotions and your cognition are affected by the functions of your physical body.
+Your emotions and cognition are affected by the functions of your physical body.
 Likewise, your body is affected by the state of your emotions, the thoughts you have, and the beliefs you hold.

 The way your genes express themselves is affected by the environment to which you're exposed.

-And there is more.
+And there's more.

 The energy we can't see makes up more than 95% of the energy that exists.
 So, in addition to emotions and thoughts, our bodies are affected by other types of nonphysical energy.